garrickf/genalg-sequencer/README.md

 and listen to and record the resulting sound.

 Unfortunately, I haven't yet produced a script for the SuperCollider server.
-You'll need to run it inside the SuperCollider IDE, which require some minimal knowledge to get started.
+You'll need to run it inside the SuperCollider IDE, which requires some minimal knowledge to get started.
 I hope in the future to be able to initialize the server simply by invoking the `scsynth` and `sclang` executables.